-The school system also works with Greenbrier Valley Theatre (GVT) to present programs that focus on theater performances, developing acting and recitation skills, and facilitate student attendance at GVT performances.
+The school system also works with Greenbrier Valley Theatre (GVT) to present programs focusing on theater performances, developing acting and recitation skills, and facilitating student attendance at GVT performances.

 The Trillium Performing Arts Collective is another performing organization in our community that works with the school system to bring live curriculum-based performances to the students.

 Additionally, Greenbrier County Schools facilitates numerous opportunities to recognize and support the arts.
 The culminating event of each school year is a county-wide Showcase of the Arts, featuring an art show of the top works from each school and band and choir performances.
-Students and teachers are recognized during Time Out For Applause during the Board of Education's monthly meetings.
+During the Board of Education's monthly meetings, students and teachers are recognized during Time Out For Applause.
 Students are recognized for their award-winning artistic achievements in the visual arts and performances in local, state, and national competitions.

 Art displays can be found in each school and exhibited throughout our community.
 Each year the Greenbrier County Convention & Visitors Bureau features Sharing the Gift of Our Talents, an exhibition of GCS student artwork at the visitors center in downtown Lewisburg.
 Musical performances are also scheduled throughout the year in our schools and various locations throughout the county.
 The culinary arts are also prevalent in the county, with both high schools touting awards within their respective culinary programs.